Largest prehistoric animals: Litopterns (Litopterna)

 The largest known litoptern was Macrauchenia, which had three hoofs per foot.
 It was a relatively large animal, with a body length of around 3 m.

 Notoungulates (Notoungulata)

 The largest notoungulate known of complete remains is Toxodon.
 It was about 2.7 m in body length, and about 1.5 m high at the shoulder and resembled a heavy rhinoceros.
-Although incomplete, the preserved fossils suggests that Mixotoxodon were the most massive member of the group, with a weight about 3.8 tonne.
+Although incomplete, the preserved fossils suggest that Mixotoxodon were the most massive member of the group, with a weight about 3.8 tonne.

 Pyrotherians (Pyrotheria)

 The largest mammal of the South American order Pyrotheria was Pyrotherium at 2.9–3.6 m in length and 1.8–3.5 t in weight.